 Step 3: Obtain your business licenses and sales tax permits

 This step is a little more complicated for me to explain clearly, as each state, county and city have their own rules about what kind of businesses need to register and for what kinds of licences and permits.
 Just for example, I am located in Arlington, TX.
 The rules for registering my photography business were quite simple.
-I had to register my DBA at my local courthouse and I had to register as a home-based business in my city.
+I had to register my DBA at my local courthouse and I also registered as a home-based business in my city.

-Texas photographers are also required to collect sales tax on all services and products, including digital images, so registering with the Texas Comptrollers office was also required.
+Texas photographers are also required to collect sales tax on all services and products, including digital images.
+So registering with the Texas Comptrollers office is also required.
 Some states may call this office the Department of Revenue office.
 Filing sales taxes are also very simple and can all be done online.
 The frequency of payments is determined by how much sales tax you collect each year.
 You will file yearly, quarterly or monthly and they will tell you when you sign up which one you will be responsible for.
-They will also contact you each year, by mail, to let you know if you need to change your filing status.
+They will also contact you each year, by mail, to let you know if you need to change your status.

 Step 4: Separating personal finances and business finances

-This is the step that a lot of Sole Proprietors miss, but if you want to make tax time in April 10 times easier, separate your personal and business finances!
+This is the step that most Sole Proprietors miss, but if you want to make tax time in April easier, separate your personal and business finances!
 Creating a separate business banking account is crucial to keeping your numbers straight throughout the year and being able to save during the slow times in business.

 When looking for a bank to set up an account with, there are a few things to think about.
 One, do they have a good reputation?
 Have you heard other small business owners use them, or is it a bank you already use personally and are happy with their services?
 It’s important to choose a bank that you like working with and can make a good relationship with the employees.
 After all, they’ll be seeing a lot of you hopefully!

 The other thing you need to look at is their options for business accounts.
 What do they charge and how do they allow your business to grow financially?
 Do they offer low interest credit cards and business loans?
-I suggest going in to speak with a representative of each bank you are looking at and have them explain the benefits of banking with them as a business.
+Go in to speak with a representative of each bank you are looking at and have them explain the benefits of banking with them as a business.

 I use Texas Trust Credit Union for my personal and business banking needs.
 I have been a customer with them since I was a child and have always been happy with their service.
 Their business account options also made the most sense for me for the first several years of my business and they have more options as I continue to grow.

-All you need to set up a business bank account is your DL, your DBA, your EIN and the minimum amount of money that particular bank requires to open an account.
+All you need to set up a business account is your DL, your DBA, your EIN and the minimum amount of money that bank requires to open one.
 I was there for 10 minutes and that’s it!
 Super easy!

 Step 5: Create contracts and business policies and have them reviewed by a lawyer